Speech Pathology Services we provide:

 Speech Pathology Services we cannot provide at this point in time:

 There are some areas of Speech Pathology which require more specialist skill sets, that we cannot provide, or have very limited capacity to service due to time constraints.
 Over time we may build on our skill set by completing more Professional Development, accessing supervision and bringing on new clinicians, but at this point in time we are unable to accept new referrals for the following clients:

-- adults who stutter
+- children or adults who stutter

 - voice therapy

 - children with complex feeding difficulties

 - clients using AAC or requiring AAC to be set up for them (Alternative and Augmentative communication devices)